 EvalAndStopCallback — a HuggingFace TrainerCallback

-that runs inline drug quality evaluation every 100 steps:
+that runs inline drug quality evaluation every 100 steps using RDKit only

-Running inline rather than via subprocess reduces evaluation overhead from ~60 s (model reload from disk) to ~30 s per evaluation, a 2× speedup.
+Running inline rather than via subprocess reduces evaluation overhead from ~60 s to ~30 s per evaluation.
 The callback produced the following training trace:

 We evaluate generated molecules across three tiers: